Weak Modular Zilber-Pink with Derivatives: D-special varieties

-Now we define special varieties in our context.
-We will call them D-special varieties (where D stands for differential).
+Now we define D-special varieties in $C^{3n}$ by analogy with $J$-special varieties (D stands for differential).
 The difference between D-special and $J$-special varieties is that we allow the geodesic relations to come from $\GL_2({C})$ rather than $\GL_2^+(\mathbb{Q})$.

-\begin{definition} Let $T \subseteq C^n$ be a $j$-special variety and $U\subseteq C^n$ be a $C$-geodesic variety associated with $T$.
-Define $D$ to be the zero derivation on $C$ and extend $(C;+,\cdot, D)$ to a (sufficiently saturated) differentially closed field $(K;+,\cdot, D)$.
-Now let $(\bar{z},\bar{j}, \bar{j'}, \bar{j''})\in K^{4n}$ be generic\footnote{In fact, when $T$ has a constant coordinate $y_i$, we choose $z_i, j_i', j_i''$ to be constants from $C$ so they are not generic over $C$.
-We ignore this issue since we will only work with varieties with no constant coordinates.} over $C$ (in the sense of differentially closed fields, that is, of maximal Morley rank) in Then the Zariski closure of the point